JuanjeMaGo/cellprofiler-gammaH2AX-foci-A549/README.md

 ## How to use

 1. Place your TIFF images in the expected folder hierarchy.
-2. Open the `.cppipe` file in CellProfiler.
+2. Open the `.cpproj` file in CellProfiler.
 3. Check that the metadata rules match your folder names.
 4. Verify the object size and intensity thresholds for your images.
 5. Run the pipeline.